Team15SWP/studdybuddy/README.md

 **StudyBuddy** solves both problems in one place:

-1. **Auto‑curated practice** – Upload a course syllabus and the bot proposes relevant tasks for each lecture, from warm‑up to advanced.
+1. **Auto‑curated practice** – Upload a course syllabus and the bot proposes relevant tasks for each lecture, from beginner to advanced.
 2. **Real‑time checking & hints** – The built‑in evaluator runs submitted code in a sandbox and reports pass/fail, plus incremental hints.
-3. **Progress tracker** – Visual dashboard shows which topics are mastered and which need attention.
+3. **Progress tracker** – Tracks your overall practice progress, such as total number of problems solved.
-4. **Smart reminders** – Customizable email/Push notifications nudge students to practice just enough, right on schedule.
+4. **Smart reminders** – Customizable email notifications nudge students to practice just enough, right on schedule.

 Together this forms a lightweight learning‑platform experience without the overhead of a full LMS.